 One theory is that it has to do with a tradition of British navy captains, who would put a pineapple on top of their gateposts after returning home from sea.
-The more likely option is that pineapples were incredibly rare in the UK and therefore a sought-after commodity, signaling wealth and prosperity.
+The more likely option is that pineapples were incredible rare in the UK and therefore a sought-after commodity, signalling wealth and prosperity.

 Betting tips for the tournament

 With millions of tennis fans from around the world tuning in to watch Wimbledon, there will be plenty of different betting markets to sink your teeth into.
 Whether you want to bet on the winner of a particular match, think you know how many sets there’ll be, or fancy a certain player to hit a particular number of aces, there’s bound to be a bet to get you excited about this fantastic tournament.
 Here are some of the betting markets you can expect to see at this year’s Wimbledon.

 - How many games per set

 This is just a taster of the huge variety of bets on offer at this year’s Wimbledon competition.
 Keep your eyes peeled for potential novelty bets too, such as what the weather will be on final day or whether or not the strawberries and cream will run out.

 You can normally start betting on Wimbledon months before the tournament begins, but you’ll only have access to the outright markets.
 The draw for Wimbledon 2019 draw won’t be announced until a few days before the event, with the full player schedule usually released on the day before the tournament starts.
 That means you won’t be able to bet on individual matches until this date.